iamitshri/az900-Microsoft-Azure-Fundamentals/README.md

   - It can be used to identify and investigate suspicious user activities and advanced attacks.
 - Azure Key Vault
   - Helps you perform Secrets management – Here you can securely store your tokens, passwords , certificates , API keys and other secrets
   - You can use this service to create encryption keys.
-You can then use these encryptions keys to encrypt your data.
+You can then use these encryption keys to encrypt your data.
   - You can also easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates
-  - All of the secrets and keys are safeguarded by Azure, using industry-standard algorithms, key lengths, and hardware security modules (HSMs).
+  - All the secrets and keys are safeguarded by Azure, using industry-standard algorithms, key lengths, and hardware security modules (HSMs).
   - You can also monitor all the key vault activity by enabling logging.
 The logs can be sent to an Azure storage account, to an event hub or to Azure Monitor logs.
 - Azure Policies
   - This service can be used to create, assign and manage policies.